seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-12.md

 > This populace delights in prolificity, \
 > But 'Thus-gone-ones' are non-prolific.

-It is because the Tathāgatas are non-prolific that *nippapañca* is regarded as one of the epithets of Nibbāna in a long list of thirty-three.[^fn421]
+It is because the *tathāgatas* are non-prolific that *nippapañca* is regarded as one of the epithets of Nibbāna in a long list of thirty-three.[^fn421]

 Like *dukkhūpasama*, quelling of suffering, *papañcavūpasama,* 'quelling of